 Empty buildings that qualify for relief

 The building, or part of a building, must be in an area that qualifies for relief (an assisted area) when the expenditure is incurred.
 The current list of assisted areas was due to expire on 31 December 2013.
 However, the European Commission announced that the current regional aid rules would be extended until 30 June 2014.
 It has also issued new guidelines on regional state aid from 2014 to 2020.
-The Department for Business, Innovation and Skills (BIS) launched a consultation in July 2013 on what, bearing in mind the European Commission's new guidelines, the assisted areas should be from 1 July 2014.
+The Department for Business, Innovation and Skills (BIS) is consulting on what, bearing in mind the European Commission's new guidelines, the assisted areas should be from 1 July 2014.

 The building must have been empty for at least a year before renovation works begin.
 It must have been last used as an office or for the purposes of a trade, profession or vocation to qualify for relief, and must not have been used as a dwelling.

 Tax relief will not be given if the building does not remain a business premises after the renovation works have been completed.

 Premises used for fisheries and aquaculture, shipbuilding, coal or steel industry, synthetic fibres or the production of certain agriculture and dairy products will not qualify for BPRA.

 The relief will not be available to certain businesses that are in financial difficulties.